fanifrancs/text-iq/README.md

 # Text-IQ
 Inspired by JS string methods, I built this simple app to perform some basic operations on text.
-Operations include keystroke/character count, finding & replacing etc.
+Operations include keystroke/character count, finding & replacing etc. Please update your browser to avoid any unexpected behaviour.
-Contributions are welcome.